 Other Past Events:

 The UMass Double Reed Day, hosted by Oboe Professor Fredric T. Cohen, is a gathering for high school and college oboe and bassoon players, teachers, and adults.
 The Day features guest artist performances, reed workshops with master reedmakers, opportunities to try new instruments, and a Double Reed Band jam at the end of the day.
 The last Double Reed Day featured guest artists Pedro Diaz, English Horn, Metropolitan Opera Orchestra and Richard Svoboda, Principal Bassoon, Boston Symphony Orchestra.

-A day of FREE activities for junior & senior high school pianists, college pianists, and their parents and teachers.
+A day of activities for junior & senior high school pianists, college pianists, and their parents and teachers.
 Attendees learn about college auditions and hear UMass faculty, students & alumni perform.
 The day includes a masterclass for selected high school student pianists and a discussion/Q & A session with Piano Faculty: college auditions, preparation, repertoire & what to expect.